nhanb/pytaku-legacy2/README.md

 ## Development environment setup

-Make sure you have the follow environment variables set up:
+Make sure your `$PYTHONPATH` environment variable includes:

-- `$GAE_PATH`: path to GAE python SDK on your machine, necessary for the test suite.
-If this envar is not available then the test suite will go for `~/google_appengine` by default.
+- Path to Google App Engine SDK on your computer
-- `$PYTHONPATH`: this should include the GAE path and root project path to help your code completer (might be unnessary for smart IDEs, but it seems like vim's YouCompleteMe python support isn't there yet - or maybe I'm just too dumb to find the right config variable, whatever)
+- Path to your project root